confluentinc/librdkafka/INTRODUCTION.md

 #### OAUTHBEARER with Support for OIDC

-Oauthbearer with OIDC is another way for client to connect to a broker's SSL endpoints/listeners.
-If this way is used, the client needs to be configured with `security.protocol=SASL_SSL` for SASL authentication and SSL transport, `sasl.oauthbearer.method=OIDC` to use the OAUTHBEARER with OIDC method.
+Oauthbearer with OIDC is another way for the client to connect to a broker's SASL endpoints/listeners.
+To use this method the client needs to be configured with `security.protocol=SASL_SSL` for SASL authentication and SSL transport, and `sasl.oauthbearer.method=OIDC` to use OIDC with OAUTHBEARER.

-The OAUTHBEARER with OIDC will also require the configuration of the
+OAUTHBEARER with OIDC will also require configuration of the following configuration properties:
-following:

   * `sasl.oauthbearer.token.endpoint.url` - OAUTH issuer token endpoint HTTP(S)
-    URI used to retrieve the token
+    URI used to retrieve the token.
-  * `sasl.oauthbearer.client.id` - A public identifier for the application
+  * `sasl.oauthbearer.client.id` - A public identifier for the application.
-    It must be unique across all clients that the authorization server handles
+    It must be unique across all clients that the authorization server handles.
   * `sasl.oauthbearer.client.secret` - This is only known to the application and the authorization server.
-This should be a sufficiently random string that are not guessable
+This should be a sufficiently random string that is not guessable.
-  * `sasl.oauthbearer.scope` - Client use this to specify the scope of the access request to the broker
+  * `sasl.oauthbearer.scope` - Client use this to specify the scope of the access request to the broker.
   * `sasl.oauthbearer.extensions` - Allow additional information to be provided
     to the broker.
-"It's comma-separated list of key=value pairs.
+It's a comma-separated list of key=value pairs.
-    The example of the input is
+    For example:
     `supportFeatureX=true,organizationId=sales-emea`